rishishah561/POPL-PROJECT/README.md

 Given more time, the project could be extended to design a custom web framework for real-time traffic analysis on the college's official website.
 This expansion would involve incorporating language-specific principles, such as concurrency, performance optimizations, and safety features, into the development of the web framework.
 Collaboration with the developers' society and contribution to the college's technology infrastructure align with principles of community engagement and the practical application of programming language concepts in a real-world setting.

----

-*Note: The above README is presented in Markdown format for clarity and readability.*